jivimberg/jivimberg.github.io/source/_posts/2018-12-01-interviewing-in-silicon-valley.markdown

 ### Use a whiteboard

 You want your practice to be as close to the real thing as possible.
 That means you’ll have to **resist the temptation of using your favorite IDE and go full whiteboard**.
 It will be weird at first.
 Everything will take more time, you’ll run out of space and _end up using \* and arrows all over the place to add extra variables_.
 But guess what? **That's is going to happen in the real interview too**.
-So you better get some practice on whiteboard coding before going in.
+So you'd better get some practice on whiteboard coding before going in.

 Don’t worry, nobody expects you to memorize all [Java Collectors][26]. **It’s OK to ask the interviewer for the details of a particular method signature**.

 Having no IDE also **prevents you from writing automated tests for your problems**.
 Which (_for once_) is a good thing!
 You won’t have the luxury of unit testing your code during the interview either.
-Having said that **you should still THINK about the tests you’d write**, and even **whiteboard-debug  some of then** (see below 👇).
+Having said that **you should still THINK about the tests you’d write**, and even **whiteboard-debug  some of them** (see below 👇).

 ### Build the habit

 Sometimes you’ll find it hard to sit down and practice.
 Here are some things that helped me:

 1. **Find a time of the day that works for you and stick to it**.
 For example, I’m a morning person.
 I’d **wake up one hour earlier** each day and practice before breakfast.
 2. **Avoid distractions**.
-Apart from waking up before everyone else **I made sure my phone stayed in airplane mode** at least until I finish one full problem.
+Apart from waking up before everyone else **I made sure my phone stayed in airplane mode** at least until I'd finished one full problem.
 3. **Prepare things beforehand**.
 Before going to bed **I’d set things up so that everything was ready in the morning**.
 Waking up to a clean whiteboard, the computer charged and [CTCI][19] opened in the right page gives you **fewer chances to slack or make excuses**.
 4. **Set yourself achievable goals**.
 I found that not finishing my morning practice goal made me anxious during the day.
 So I figured it was best to set realistic goals, so that **after completing the morning exercise I could feel good about myself for the rest of the day**.
 5. **Know when to stop**.
 Don’t get too caught up on one problem.
 If you get stuck, just drop it for the time being, or move to another exercise. [_”The best debugger ever made is a good night's sleep.”_][27]